Resume Guidelines for Engineering and Science Positions

 1. Job Description Advice for Engineering and Science Applicants

 Engineers and Scientists can work in a variety of industry disciplines, for example, electrical and electronics engineering, mechanical engineering, industrial engineering, or civil engineering.
-In jobs in this field include research, designing, testing, troubleshooting, and modifying substances, materials, components, and products.
+Jobs in this field include research, designing, testing, troubleshooting, and modifying substances, materials, components, and products.
 Your job duties should articulate the discipline you are in as well as your industry expertise.
 To keep up with current resume trends, use the US Bureau of Labor Statistics SIC codes to define your nice specialty.

 2. Tell them about your working environment